 It makes one short beep when it reconnects, which it does automatically after a short disconnect, but you have to hit play again on your iPhone.

 There is a little thump when power is unplugged to the adapter, but a BIG thump when it's plugged in.
 Thankfully most amplifiers have slight power-on mutes so you don't have to hear this.

 This is a great way to play from my portable devices into my home Hi-Fi systems.

 I prefer the HomeSpot Bluetooth adapter slightly for its lower noise and slightly better low-end response, but this Logitech has no problems with distortion at 100% modulation.

 I prefer either of these greatly over Apple's AirPlay, which cuts out too often for my taste.

-Either this or the HomeSpot Bluetooth Adapter sound fantastic for their intended use, which is to play very high quality music from your portable device over your big — or any — speakers.
+Either this or the HomeSpot Bluetooth Adapter sound good for their intended use, which is to play high quality music from your portable device over your speakers.